LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 Note that running the packs tests, like simply loading the pack, can result in calling arbitrary code, which can potentially harm your system.
-Always take into account the security considerations as discussed below.
+Always take into account the security considerations discussed below.

 Security considerations
 -----------------------